nileio/TV_strategynotifier/README.md

 Stretegy table trades are automatically sent to the Websocket server if the script is enabled.
 The websocket server should recieve the data in the following JSON format.

-An entry would like like
+An entry would look like

 ```
 entry:{